kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ### Logistics

-You should sign up for a team of 2-3 on Canvas no later than **Thursday, October 6**.
+You should sign up for a team of 2-3 on Canvas no later than **Tuesday, October 4**.

 The four primary deliverables for the final project are